YudiXie/Novelty_analysis/Docs/Using_DLC_in_UchidaLab_Sara&Eva.md

 you should see your prompt shows `root` rather than your user name now.

 #### 2. Changing configuration files:
-For the new network trained for MoSeq Arena, Go to the following directory (you don't need to do this in the terminal):
+Go to the following directory (you don't need to do this in the terminal):
 `/home/alex/Programs/DeepLabCut_new/DeepLabCut/`
 and you can find many configuration files.
 Open `myconfig_analysis (EvaNovelty).py`, edit the `videopath` for you new videos, and save the changes.